alexissolisruiz/MyFitnessPal_Personal_Log_Analysis/README.md

 ## Overview

-This project focuses on extracting, analyzing, and visualizing personal food logs and weight trends from **MyFitnessPal** for the year **2024**.
+This project focuses on extracting, analyzing, and visualizing personal food logs and my own weight trends from **MyFitnessPal** for the year **2024**.

 By leveraging **MySQL, Tableau, and CSV data exports**, this analysis aims to provide insights into dietary habits, calorie intake, and weight fluctuations over time.